The rail-traveller’s approach to the Puffing Billy Railway is by suburban electric train from the City Loop eastwards to Belgrave.

 The railway’s preservation credentials are impressive.
 It possesses every surviving VR narrow-gauge locomotive, all but one of which are operable, as well as one magnificent G-class Garratt locomotive which is capable of hauling eighteen-coach trains.

-It runs trains every day of the year except Christmas Day, with a core group of paid staff alongside a welcoming, cheerful team of volunteers.
+Trains run every day of the year except Christmas Day, with a core group of paid staff alongside a welcoming, cheerful team of volunteers.

 The Puffing Billy Railway has now run for longer as a heritage line than it did as part of a main-line network.
 It dates back to the time when enthusiasts first began to believe they could run a railway, and rail professionals learned to trust them.